sugarverse/sugarverse.github.io/index.md

 - Unique NFTs only obtainable in Multiplayer
 - Cosmetics for their characters

-Both single and multi-player presents different terrains and maps to the player as well as tasks and achievements to conquer rewarding the players for every move they make within our metaverse.
+Both single and multiplayer presents different terrains and maps to the player as well as tasks and achievements to conquer rewarding the players for every move they make within our metaverse.

 ## Guilds